Purchase Property in a Land Tax Sale

-Individual properties are NOT listed on this website until they have been "Published" in the Daily Record (2 weeks prior to the date of the sale on the St. Louis Daily Record.
+The Parcels are not listed on the City website until they have been published two weeks prior to the date of the sale on the St. Louis Daily Record.

 Time and Location

 Sales are held outside at 9:00 am sharp on the 11th Street Side.Civil Courts Building 10 North Tucker Blvd, 4th floor St. Louis, MO 63103